 They should help to connect members who could work together on developing a program.
 They should foster the involvement of newer members of the profession.
 They should identify the unsung experts among their members.
 They should offer support for writing strong descriptions and takeaways.
 This is true for must-have programs, for programs that fall outside of that list, and for independently produced SIS programs.
 An AMPC member has been assigned to liaise with each SIS to assist and support the program process.

 Q. So we’ll definitely have the must-have programs next year?

 A. That’s right.
 Long before the full (final) slate of programs is announced, you’ll already know of roughly 30 program topics that will be covered, all based on AALL member input.
 This could be of particular value to members who need to get the ball rolling months in advance in order to secure authorization to attend the conference.
 We want to see everybody at the Annual Meeting & Conference!

 Q. Where do I find information about how to develop and submit a program proposal?

 Q. What if I think of more questions?

 A. Contact any member of the AMPC or the education staff at AALL HQ.
-Watch for the official call for proposals, and start thinking about what you might like to propose by the October 1, 2019 deadline.
+Watch for the official call for proposals in October, and start thinking about what you might like to propose by the November 30, 2021 deadline.